 Establish a dedicated file share network connecting all the kubernetes nodes and make sure this network is routable to the vSAN File Share network.
 Refer to Network Access of vSAN File Share to understand the setup better.

-Configure the kubernetes nodes with the same DNS server as the one used to configure the file services in the vSAN cluster configuration.
-This will help the nodes resolve the access points it gets from the File service and mount the file share as a volume while creating a pod.
-Refer to vSAN - Configure File Service for more details.
+Configure the kubernetes nodes to use the DNS server which was used to configure the file services in the vSAN cluster.
+This will help the nodes resolve the file share access points with Fully Qualified Domain Name (FQDN) while mounting the file volume to the Pod.
+In order to retrieve the vSAN file service DNS configuration, head over to the

 vsphere-config-secretto specify network permissions and placement of volumes for your vSAN file shares in your vSphere environment.
 This step is completely optional.
 Refer to the CSI vSphere driver installation instructions on